Sparse induced subgraphs in P_6-free graphs: Conclusions

 In this paper, we introduced the notion of carvers, a relaxation of the notion of containers, and showed its applicability by proving that any $(\dege \leq k,\phi)$-\textsc{MWIS} problem is solvable in polynomial time on $P_6$-free graphs.

-While in Definition~\ref{def:carvers} and Theorem~\ref{thm:dp} we only require that there exists a $\T$-aligned chordal completion $G+F$ that is represented in a carver family, our proof in fact provides a carver family that works for every $\T$-aligned chordal completion $G+F$, where $\T$ is any maximal treedepth-$d$ structure containing the solution.
+While in Definition~\ref{def:carvers} and Theorem~\ref{thm:dp} we only require that there exists a tree decomposition $(T,\beta)$ that is represented in a carver family, our proof in fact provides a carver family that works for some clique tree of every $\T$-aligned chordal completion $G+F$, where $\T$ is any maximal treedepth-$d$ structure containing the solution.
 (Note that in the context of \textsc{MWIS}, $d=1$ and $\T$ is just the sought solution, since it is a maximal independent set.)
-We now present an example showing that if one aims for the ultimate goal of proving the tractability of $(\dege \leq k,\phi)$-\textsc{MWIS} in $P_t$-free graphs for any fixed $t$, in particular for $t=7$, one needs to either really use the flexibility of the choice of $G+F$, or further adjust the notion of a carver.
+We now present an example showing that if one aims for the ultimate goal of proving the tractability of $(\dege \leq k,\phi)$-\textsc{MWIS} in $P_t$-free graphs for any fixed $t$, in particular for $t=7$, one needs to either really use the flexibility of the choice of $(T,\beta)$, or further adjust the notion of a carver.
 See Figure~\ref{fig:P7example} for a depiction of the example.

 For an integer $n \geq 1$, construct a graph $G_n$ as follows; take $n$ copies of the $6$-vertex cycle, let the vertices of the $i$-th cycle be $v_{i,0},\ldots,v_{i,5}$, $1 \leq i \leq n$, and add two vertices $a$ and $b$; $a$ is adjacent to all vertices $v_{i,0},v_{i,2},v_{i,4}$ and $b$ is adjacent to all vertices $v_{i,1},v_{i,3},v_{i,5}$, $1 \leq i \leq n$.
 The graph $G_n$ is $P_7$-free.
 For every $f : \{1,\ldots,n\} \to \{0,2,4\}$, the graph $G_n$ contains a maximal independent set